dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - The **.rpak** files contain various encoded assets that Legion can export; and, as of now the currently supported assets are:
   - Textures as [Dds, Png, Tiff]
   - DataTables as a CSV file.
-  - Models as [SEModel, OBJ, XNALara, SMD, CoD XModel, Maya (Legacy)].
+  - Models as [SEModel, OBJ, XNALara, SMD, CoD XModel, Maya (Legacy), Kaydara FBX].
   - Animations as [SEAnim].

-## Coming Soon
-- Enhanced GUI.

-## Known Bugs:
+## Notice:
-- A very small handfull of textures aren't supported yet.
+- SE* formats (SEModel, SEAnim are preferred over any other export format and have guaranteed compatibility).

 ## Desktop Wallpaper:
 - A slick wallpaper for Legion (By @Spooky_Sal): [Download](https://mega.nz/#!1dh2yaBY!krhTFxou3eYwrl98XVnS40fvUS69wVMVm4pLd8Oo-GM)